 Column Name Description CreatedAt Date and time that the object entry was created in the table.
 PrivateKeyWO N/A. PrivateKeyStoreID UUID and the key ID of the private key in the Microsoft keystore.
-HapticFeedbackonBandEnabled Status of the HapticFeedbackonBandEnabled setting.
-Values that can appear: O when the setting is disabled.
-I when the setting is enabled.
 ModifiedAt Date and time when the object was modified.
 ModifiedBy The user who modified the object, which is the account that was logged into the Nymi Band Application at the time the external authenticator was created or removed on the Nymi Band.